0x44454c/writeups/findings/avr_signature.md

 mkdir workspace && cd workspace cp /etc/avrdude.conf ./avrdude.custom.conf
 ```

+**Important Note**: Since I am using Raspberry Pi as a programmer so the following
+line is necessary, however if we choose to program it using USB or Arduino as
+ISP or any other programmer then the below mentioned line is absolutely optional.

-Then we need to add a new programmer in `avrdude.custom.conf`.
-So we can open it
+[_Optional for other programmers_] Then we need to add a new programmer in
-in any text editor and add below lines at the end of file and save it.
+`avrdude.custom.conf`.
+So we can open it in any text editor and add below lines
+at the end of file and save it.

 ```
 programmer